frido81/react_complete/11-handling-side-effects/README.md

 # Handling Side Effects & Working with the useEffect() Hook

+- keeping the UI synchronized
+- what are sideeffects
+- effects & dependencies
+- when not to use useeffect

 # Module Introduction & Starting Project

 # What's a "Side Effect"?
 A Thorough Example